borisdj/borisdj.github.io/_posts/2023-10-01-bitcoin-future-macro-outlook.md

 And if we go even further in the past we could observe how cars replaced horses, and see how some opposed the transport evolution.
 Even Henry Ford said, to paraphrase: *It is well enough that people of the nation **do not understand our banking and monetary system**, for if they did, I believe there would be a revolution before tomorrow morning.*
 First step will be *selective adoption* by 1% - the trendsetters.
 One [assessment](https://cointelegraph.com/news/global-bitcoin-adoption-to-hit-10-by-2030-blockware-report){:target="_blank"} is that by 2030 adoption could get to 10%, just the right number as a tipping point for critical mass acceptance.
 By then it will be visible if it is going in this direction.
 And around 2040-2050 we will know the final result (needs generational change).
 In the best case 1 BTC could be worth million+ $.
 At that point it would fully stabilize, and until then volatility would be lower each cycle.
+Bitcoin offers gradual soft landing for todays over-leveraged economy.

 Also between countries there is Game Theory dynamics (US, Russia, etc) so even some of them blocking it (aka China) can not stop it, besides ideas are bulletproof.
 And if few make it treasury reserve asset and/or legal tender, others would eventually join (*FOMO* - Fear Of Missing Out).
 In geopolitics US dollar has already started slowly to lose its dominance (De-dollarization).
 And even Banks decision to embrace Bitcoin can be analysed from a game-theoretic perspective, where the payoff for each player (financial institution) depends not only on their own decision but also on the decisions of others (market race).
 So this would be free-market chosen hard money, just as history suggests always happens (Thiers law - good money will drive out bad one, on commodity level field).
 But since it is not centralized it would keep permanently its hard cap (no central point of control/failure to increase the supply - removes the fallible human element).
 At the end there would be balance with its total monetary units and the entire world economy (Hyperbitcoinization - everything divided by 21 million).
-Each *Sat* would be stake in the abundant future (hope for better tomorrow).
+Each *Sat* would be stake in the abundant future (hope for better tomorrow and to build brighter future on top).
 It would be like a precise measurement system for the value - [measuring stick](https://dematerialize.blog/bitcoin-is-the-economic-measuring-stick){:target="_blank"} (1 meter unit also does not change even as we have taller buildings).

 **Possible effects:**
--- people would spend more prudently, and would take only calculated risks/credits
+-- people would spend more prudently (it imposes discipline), and would take only calculated risks/credits
 -- lower time preference, long-term mindset, less consumerism of junk goods (no overconsumption)
 -- real wages that keeps purchasing power with mild price deflation leading to greater prosperity
 &nbsp;&nbsp;(no need to ask for raise just to keep up with inflation)